zhiming99/rpc-frmwrk/README.md

 10. `Peer online/offline awareness.`

 ---
+[`Fri Nov  2 18:24:51 CST 2018`]
+1. This week, the `keep-alive` and `Pause/Resume` works.
+2. Next week, I will try to get `Send/Fetch file` to work, before I can move on to RPC module.

 [ `Tue Oct 23 19:59:39 CST 2018` ]
 1. This week, I will get keep-alive to work and move on to make RPC module to work.